naplab/naplib-python/docs/index.rst

 naplib-python is a Python module for analyzing neural data such as ECoG or EEG.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1
-   :caption: Using naplib-python
+   :caption: Documentation

    self
    install
    references/index
    examples/index
+   changelog

 .. toctree::
    :maxdepth: 1